 First published in Poetry Nippon (October 2010 issue, in which I was featured poet).
-Originally written around 1995 (I need to look up the date).
+Originally written in October of 1999.
 Unfortunately, the Thunderbird Bookshop, which inspired this poem, is now closed, a victim of corporate chain stores and Internet retailing.
 I always enjoyed visiting the store in Carmel, California after attending the annual Asilomar haiku retreat in Pacific Grove, and had visited for more than ten years straight before I moved from California in 2002.
 I’m sorry the store is no longer there, as it was one of those special bookshops where you felt that you were home.

 the bookstore looks closed when we arrive